OpenTechSchool/html-css-beginners/index.md

 the browser.
 It is a hierarchical language.

 **A short bit of history**
 HTML was developed at the CERN in Switzerland.
-Its inventor is called Tim Berners-Lee.
+Its inventor is Tim Berners-Lee.
 In 1980 he wrote his first hypertext system for personal use - the predecessor of HTML.
 With the first browser and server software the very young internet and HTML made their way to conquer the world.
-In 1992 two copies of a free web browser where downloaded from a computer at CERN to a computer in the USA.
-1995 the first Internet Explorer was published.
+In 1992 two copies of a free web browser were downloaded from a computer at CERN to a computer in the USA.
+In 1995 the first Internet Explorer was published.

 And **HTML5**?
 What's that?